 - 1. Once all the cuts have been performed the system will prompt you to unload your sample.
 Open the chuck cover and rinse and dry your sample with the DI and compressed air spray gun. - 2.
-Click Finish to release the chuck vacuum and unload the tape frame. - 3.
-Right click on the blade icon in the lower left corner of the screen and select 'Blade Change'. - 4.
+Click 'OK' to release the chuck vacuum and unload the tape frame. - 3.
+The system will prompt you to load another workpiece, if that is the case load your sample and click 'OK'.
+If you are finished with the tool, click 'Cancel'. - 4.
+Click on the 'Blade Change' button.
 Once the blade selection screen appears, open the dicing saw cover. - 5.
 Carefully pull the spindle cover lock to the left and, grasping it from the top, open the spindle cover. - 6.
 Get the two-piece torque wrench tool and insert it into the hub lining up the pins.
 Hold the back part of the wrench in place with one hand and turn the front part of the wrench counter-clockwise with the other hand to loosen and remove the lock nut. - 7.
 Grab your blade/flange (with the grabbing tool or hand) and CAREFULLY remove it from the spindle.
 Place it on the table and release it from the grabbing tool. - 8.
 Close the spindle and dicing saw covers. - 9.
-Click 'Cancel' in the blade change window. - 10.
-Logout of the system, select User=> Logout & Login. - 11.
-Get the flange separation tool (black disk with 3 pins) and insert it into the back of the flange lining up the 3 pins on the tool with the three holes on the flange.
+Click 'Cancel' in the change blade window. - 10.
+Logout of the system by clicking on the 'Login' button at the top of the screen.

+11. Get the flange separation tool (black disk with 3 pins) and insert it into the back of the flange lining up the 3 pins on the tool with the three holes on the flange.
 Set them down on the table with the tool on the bottom.
 Now press down on the inner diameter flange assembly to separate it.